fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://akshita-infosec.medium.com/burp-macros-what-why-how-151df8901641">-Burp Macros: What, Why & How?</a>

-<a href="https://portswigger.net/blog/introducing-dom-invader">Introducing DOM Invader: DOM XSS just got a whole lot easier to find</a>

-<a href="https://github.com/MayankPandey01/Jira-Lens">-Jira-Lens Fast and customizable vulnerability scanner For JIRA written in Python</a>

 <a href="https://sicks3c.medium.com/setup-your-private-burp-collaborator-for-ssrf-xxe-fd6cf01c8ca">-Setup Your Private Burp Collaborator for SSRF/XXE</a>

 <a href="https://portswigger.net/blog/experience-burp-suite-enterprise-edition-in-a-new-live-demo">-Experience Burp Suite Enterprise Edition in a new live demo</a>

-<a href="https://github.com/rotemreiss/uddup">-Urls de-duplication tool for better recon.</a>

 <a href="https://github.com/phith0n/zkar">-ZKar is a Java serialization protocol analysis tool implement in Go</a>